-The 5 most beautiful artist studios
+The 5 most beautiful artist studios in Paris

 1) Musée Eugène Delacroix